eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/50_read-data-from-tables.md

 - `"reverse"` (optional): if `true` the results are retrieved in reverse order, from lower_bound up towards upper_bound, defaults to `false`.
 - `"time_limit_ms"`: (optional) the maximum time should spend to retrieve the results, defaults to 10ms.

-Here's an example JSON payload for the get_table_by_scope function:
+Below is an example JSON payload for the get_table_by_scope function:

 ```json
 {